Workstation Do’s and Don’ts

 What is a security reminder?
 I am glad you asked!
 A security reminder is any communication, in any media, used to communicate important security information to your staff.
 Examples of security reminders include:

-- Short emails or memos
+- Sending short emails or memos

-- Screensaver messages
+- Implementing screensaver messages

 Training your staff in a meaningful way increases learning retention and improves staff productivity and engagement.
-Your employees won’t remember an hour long training seminar; however, they will remember a note taped to the employee fridge or on the back of the bathroom stall!
+Your employees won’t remember an hour long training seminar.
+However, they will remember a note taped to the employee fridge or on the back of the bathroom stall!

 Wrapping it Up